-PROFILE: The Graham Foundation for Advanced Studies in the Fine Arts was established in 1956 by the estate of Ernest R. Graham, who was a prominent Chicago architect during his time (he passed away in 1936).
-The foundation states as that it “makes project-based grants to individuals and organizations and produces public programs to foster the development and exchange of diverse and challenging ideas about architecture and its role in the arts, culture, and society.”
+PROFILE: The Graham Foundation for Advanced Studies in the Fine Arts was established in 1956 by the estate of Ernest R. Graham, a prominent Chicago architect who passed away in 1936.
+The foundation makes “project-based grants to individuals and organizations and produces public programs to foster the development and exchange of diverse and challenging ideas about architecture and its role in the arts, culture, and society.”
 It supports the visual arts through two grantmaking programs: Grants to Individuals and Grants to Organizations.

 The foundation seeks projects for which its support will contribute to the short-term and long-term creative, intellectual, and professional success of the individual creator.
 Like many grantors in the arts, this foundation also seeks to support its grantees in reaching new and wider audiences.
 The foundation sums up its selection criteria by stating, “Overall we are most interested in opportunities which enable us to provide critical support at key points in the development of a project or career.”

 But the foundation also refreshingly distinguishes itself by stating that it seeks to “support new voices by giving priority to first-time applicants.”
-The architecture world is dominated largely by elders in the field, but through the prism of architecture-meets-art, the Graham Foundation sees a particular value in those in earlier stages of their career.
+The architecture world is largely dominated by elders in the field, but through the prism of architecture-meets-art, the Graham Foundation sees a particular value in those in earlier stages of their career.
 The foundation itself made headlines in 2006 when it hired Sarah Herda as its Director; at the time, she was 32 years old, and came from a background in avant-garde architecture exhibition.
 At the time of her hire, she stated, “Architects may not be building until they're older, but they're incredibly active in their younger years.
 This is when more experimental work might happen.”

-When giving out those grants to individuals, the Graham Foundation is looking to help “develop new forms of expression” and “engage debate.”
+For Grants to Individuals, the Graham Foundation seeks to help “develop new forms of expression” and “engage debate.”
 Within its selection criteria, the foundation also uses terms very familiar to those working within the arts.
-The Graham Foundation is looking for individuals and projects that display “originality,” that are “innovative,” that are “new or experimental” in their approach, as well as work that is a “catalyst,” that “raises awareness” and “promotes diversity in subject matter, participants, and audience.”
+The Graham Foundation looks for individuals and projects that display “originality,” that are “innovative,” that are “new or experimental” in their approach, as well as work that is a “catalyst,” that “raises awareness” and “promotes diversity in subject matter, participants, and audience.”
 The foundation also expects these artists/architects/creators to present a concrete and feasible time line, work plan, and budget.

 The Graham Foundation for Advanced Studies in Fine Arts has an open application process.
 Applying for the grants to organizations is a one-stage process—a singular application due in February.
 Applying for the grants to individuals is potentially a two-stage process.
-An open letter of inquiry phase is due in September; a second tier application follows for artist-architects who make the cut.
+An open letter of inquiry phase is due in September; a second-tier application follows for artist-architects who make the cut.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)